Selling Cruises With A Simple

 Of course, you can also get one or two of your closest friends to help you.

-With the help of your cruise seller, put together a basic one-page handout to determine interest in the itinerary you have chosen.
+With the help of your travel/cruise seller, put together a basic one-page handout to determine interest in the itinerary you have chosen.

 If your three markets consist of very large numbers of people, choose two itineraries, and put together two one-page handouts.